jwkern/transitModel_Python/README.md

 The code uses matplotlib, numpy, pylab, and math Python packages to compute a model that reflects the empirical data.

-The codes uses geometry to calculate the cross-section of the stellar surface covered by the planet (effectively overlapping circles) with the evolution dictated by known physical parameters of the system implemented in the form of clsasical mechanics equations.
+The codes uses geometry to calculate the cross-section of the stellar surface covered by the planet (effectively overlapping circles) with the evolution dictated by known physical parameters of the system implemented in the form of classical mechanics equations.

 ___________________________________________________________________________________________________________________________________________________________________
 RUNNING THE CODE:
-1) I just wouldn't.
-It's not harmful to your machine, just obnoxious.

-2) This is effectively a template for a new, functional GUI in the most recent Python version.

-3) Seriously, don't run this unless you want to manually delete the thousands of .txt and .sh files it generates.
+1) Download the python script (transitModel_JWK.py) and the data (100binned.txt)

+2) In a terminal, cd into the directory that now contains the script

+3) Run the script by typing the following into the command line:

+        python3.8 transitModel_JWK.py

 ___________________________________________________________________________________________________________________________________________________________________